-(7) The idling links and levers in the wings are set in the neutral positions during initial assembly by the manufacturer, using special tools and adjustment of control tube A.191584 (fig. 2, item A7), any subsequent change of this control tube must therefore be made by setting the replacement tube to the exact pin centre length of the tube being replaced.
+(5) The idling links and levers in the wings are set in the neutral positions during initial assembly by the manufacturer, using special tools and adjustment of control tube A.191584 (fig. 2, item A7), any subsequent change of this control tube must therefore be made by setting the replacement tube to the exact pin centre length of the tube being replaced.

-(8) Set the aileron booster units in the neutral position by aligning the rear face of the valve body with a straight-edge placed across the faces marked 'A' of the neutral setting rigging plates.
+(6) Set the aileron booster units in the neutral position by aligning the rear face of the valve body with a straight-edge placed across the faces marked 'B' of the neutral setting rigging plates.
 With the input control tubes to the boosters connected, adjust the sloping control tubes A.169525 (fig. 2, item A8), between frames 32 and 33, as necessary to connect to the levers in the wings.

-(9) Adjust the booster output control tubes (fig. 2, item A10) to the ailerons so that the trailing edge has approximately 0.2 in. upfloat.
+(7) Adjust the booster output control tubes to the ailerons so that the trailing edge has approximately 0.2 in. up float.

-(10) Remove the Rigging Fixture from the control column and check that the backlash at the top of the starboard control column, when the control column is moved without force (one finger on the top of the control column), is not more than $\frac{3}{32}$ in.
+(8) Remove the Rigging Fixture from the control column and check that the back lash at the top of the control column, when it is moved without force (by one finger on the top of the control column), is not more than $\frac{3}{32}$ in.